exadmin/Xiaomi-RedmiBook-Pro-16-2024-setup/README.md

 #### Drivers

 1. You can install all drivers using the **Windows Update Center**
+   - Windows Update Center requires internet connection.
+One of the possible ways is to use your mobile phone in modem mode.
+For instance (example for Samsung S23 Ultra, Android v.14): Settings -> Connections -> Mobile Access Point & Modem -> USB-Modem.
+Use USB cable to connect smart-phone to the laptop.
-2. Or import drivers using `pnputil`, for this:
+3. Or import drivers using `pnputil`, for this:
    - [Download](https://drive.google.com/drive/folders/1mNBsWjZ1jstHsc_fp29fs57bh0BqbIxR) and unpack the driver archive
    - Import drivers: `pnputil /add-driver C:\drivers\*.inf /subdirs /install`